-In designing the manipulator of Fig. 5.1 (Angeles, 2007), the value of the length a that will produce the reach of a Puma 560 robot, namely, 0.8772 m, is to be computed.
+We revisit here the design of the three-joint robot of Fig. 4.2, reproduced as Fig. 5.2 for quick reference.
+In Example 4.5.1, an expression was found for the maximum reach of the robot as a linear function of a.
+The same reach is found here using a constrained-optimization approach, with the purpose of finding the value of the length a that will produce the maximum reach of a Puma 560 robot, namely, 0.8772 m.
 Thus, the global maximum of the distance d of the robot operation point C from the Z_1 -axis has to be found.
-This can be done by: (i) finding all stationary points of d; (ii) identifying each SP as a local maximum, minimum or saddle point; and (iii) upon comparing all local maxima, select the maximum maximorum, i.e., the largest of all local maxima.
+This can be done by: (i) finding all stationary points of d; (ii) identifying each SP as a local maximum, minimum or saddle point; and (iii) upon comparing all local maxima, select the maximum maximorum.